petrochuk/Andronix/README.md

 ## Assistant can help you with:

+- [x] Send message on Teams on your behalf
 - [x] List your tasks and flagged emails
 - [x] Create a new task
 - [x] Mark a task as complete